The Pyx: Plot

-In Montreal, a motorist witnesses a woman falling or jumping from a tenement building.
+In Montreal, a woman named Elizabeth Lucy falls to her death from a tenement building.
 Police arrive on the scene and find a crucifix and a small metal pyx gripped in her hand.
-Widowed detective Sergeant Jim Henderson is assigned to the case, and soon determines the woman's identity as Elizabeth Lucy, a heroin-addicted prostitute.
+Widowed detective Sergeant Jim Henderson is assigned to the case, and soon learns that Elizabeth was a heroin-addicted prostitute.
 Henderson determines that the apartment she leapt from was unoccupied, and that the building also serves as a brothel operation.
 Leading up to her death, Elizabeth, a lapsed Catholic, was struggling to get her life in order.

-Henderson interviews Meg Latimer, the madame of a brothel where Elizabeth was sometimes employed.
+Henderson interviews Meg Latimer, the madam of the brothel where Elizabeth was sometimes employed.
 Meg tells him that Elizabeth frequently worked outside the brothel against Meg's wishes, who felt it was unsafe.
 Upon returning to re-question Meg at the brothel the following day, Henderson finds both her and one of her employees dead, their throats slashed.
 He subsequently interviews the building superintendent and shows him Elizabeth's crucifix, but he refuses to speak.
-Later, Henderson meets with Elizabeth's gay roommate and close friend, Jimmy, who tells him that Elizabeth had acted erratically the day of her death, making oblique references to a new, rich client.
+Later, Henderson meets with Elizabeth's gay roommate and close friend, Jimmy.
+Jimmy recounts his friendship with Elizabeth, whom he says was one of the few people in his life to treat him with benevolence and compassion.
+Jimmy recalls that Elizabeth had acted erratically the day of her death, making oblique references to a new, rich client.
 Henderson escorts Jimmy back to the apartment he shared with Elizabeth, but the two are ambushed by an unseen assailant who shoots Jimmy to death.
 A shootout follows between police and the assailant, who hides out on a docked boat.